 Try to set aside somewhere for sewing so that you don’t keep losing the particular piece that you were working on.
 Often easier said than done in a busy household, but it does it make it easier if you can just pick up where you left off each time.

-I have used black thread for all 3 of the bags as both the lining and the binding are black.
-It's always worth having a spare reel of whichever colour thread you are using.
-There is nothing more irritating than running out of thread just before you have finished an item - or just after the shops have shut!
+I have used a darker coloured thread as the lining and binding are both darker fabrics.
+It’s always worth having a spare reel of whichever colour thread you are using.
+There is nothing more irritating than running out of thread just before you have finished an item – or just after the shops have shut!

 The most important point of all: prepare to enjoy yourself.
 I love sewing and find great satisfaction in the things I make.
 I hope you will too.

-Line the edges up so that you have a neat sandwich of the 3 layers.
+Line the edges up so that you have a neat sandwich of the three layers.

 If you have a fabric marking pen, it’s always best to use it.
 In this particular case any marking will not show so you can use pen or pencil.
 Mark the top curve of the plate.
 In effect you are marking to cut off the top corners of the rectangle.